 National professional engineering societies sponsor student branches at the College.
-The societies represented are the American Chemical Society, American Institute of Chemical Engineers, American Society of Civil Engineers, American Institute of Industrial Engineers, American Society of Mechanical Engineers, Institute of Electrical and Electronics Engineers, and Society for the Advancement of Management.
+The societies represented are the American Chemical Society, American Institute of Chemical Engineers, American Society of Civil Engineers, American Institute of Industrial Engineers, American Society of Mechanical Engineers, Institute of Electrical and Electronics Engineers, Society for the Advancement of Management, and Society of Automotive Engineers.